Crio-Bytes/System-Design/AWS High Availability Architecture/README.md

 </body>
 </html>
 ```
+Now add your own content to the syntax above and create your own html webpage.

 **Activity 6 Task:**

-Create basic Html page using HTML or you can create your own website using HTML/CSS and insert images in your HTML file.
+Create your own Html webpage using HTML or you can create your own website using HTML/CSS and insert images in your HTML file.

 ### Activity 7: Create S3 Bucket